About Athena SWAN

-The Athena SWAN Charter evolved from work between the Athena Project and the Scientific Women’s Academic Network (SWAN), to advance the representation of women in science, technology, engineering, medicine and mathematics (STEMM).
-The Charter was officially launched at the Institute of Physics on 22 June 2005, with the first awards conferred in 2006.
-The Charter has grown consistently from its inception.
+The Athena SWAN Charter UK evolved from work between the Athena Project and the Scientific Women’s Academic Network (SWAN), to advance the representation of women in science, technology, engineering, medicine and mathematics (STEMM).

 DCU Athena SWAN Bronze Award

-Since receiving the Bronze Award a structured programme management approach has been implemented to ensure that the ambitious action plan is achieved and the benefits experienced by all.
-Lead by the Chair, Professor Greg Hughes, a new Athena SWAN Self-Assessment Team (SAT) will oversee the delivery of DCU's Athena SWAN commitments and progress towards achievement of a Silver Athena SWAN Award.
-Full details of the three year action plan are available in the DCU Athena SWAN Bronze Award Submission.
-A quarterly reporting pack is submitted to the Senior Management Group to provide regular progress updates.
+Since receiving the renewed Bronze Award a structured programme management approach has been implemented to ensure that the ambitious action plan is achieved and the benefits experienced by all.
+A new Athena SWAN Self-Assessment Team (SAT) will oversee the delivery of DCU's Athena SWAN commitments and progress towards achievement of a Silver Athena SWAN Award.
+You can view our four year action plan here.